This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 It's also good on cauliflower rice, mashed cauliflower, spaghetti squash, and zucchini noodles.

-You can also serve it with thick slices of almond flour bread.
+You can also serve it with thick slices of almond flour bread or with this delicious cornbread.

 Storing Leftovers